finos/legend/docs/getting-started/legend-101.md

 ## Start Using Legend Today

-### Hosted FINOS Legend Instance
+### Legend Studio

+This is the easiest way to get started with Legend as it does not involve any installation steps.

-A good way to experiment with Legend is to try data modeling.
-The FINOS Foundation (https://finos.org) hosts a shared instance of Legend.
+The FINOS foundation hosts a free instance of Legend to be used for shared modeling efforts.

-Request free access to the FINOS-hosted instance on the [FINOS page](https://www.finos.org/legend).
+Instructions to sign up and use this instance can be found on the [FINOS page](https://www.finos.org/legend).

+**Note: This is a shared instance which might not be appropriate for proprietary data models.**

 ### Install your own Legend

-We are actively working on making it easy to install Legend on-premises or in the cloud.

 See the [Installation Guide](../getting-started/installation-guide.md) for details.